© 2024

 Republicans have officially won a full trifecta of power in Washington, D.C., following GOP victories in several key U.S. House contests.

-Recent race calls by The Associated Press guarantee Republicans a narrow majority in the House and a three-seat majority in the Senate.
+The Associated Press on Tuesday night called the final race in California, guaranteeing Republicans a narrow majority in the House and a three-seat majority in the Senate.

 President-elect Donald Trump will once again have allies on Capitol Hill in place to enact key items on his agenda, like border security.
 Republicans are also already planning an extension of the tax cuts Trump enacted in 2017 — the last time he and his party had control of the White House and Congress.